 Luby’s makes some of the best cabbage, their skillet cabbage is good and easy to make.
 Why is this cabbage so good?
 It is perfectly cooked with bacon and just the right amount of seasonings.

 So often I think cabbage is the forgotten vegetable.
 It is inexpensive and can be bitter if not cooked right.
 It isn’t hard to cook cabbage.
 I want you to show you how you can prepare cooked cabbage that people will ask you for the recipe.
-Luby’s is known for their great tasting side dishes, and this one is no exception.
+Luby’s is known for its great-tasting side dishes, and this skillet cabbage is no exception.
 So the next time there is a big sale on cabbage be sure to pick up a few extra heads of cabbage and enjoy this dish.

 Why is this dish called skillet cabbage?